rohaanhamid/PooledTokenInterceptor/README.md

 # About the module

-*pooledtokeninterceptor* is a NodeJS module that uses a pool of tokens to access API endpoints thereby increasing the number of requests that can be made at a given time.
+*pooledtokeninterceptor* is a NodeJS module that uses a pool of tokens to access API endpoints thereby increasing the number of requests that can be made at a given time from the imposed limits.
 The module works by assigning access tokens to each request in a round robin pattern and returns a promise.
 The module then checks the response and resolves the promise based on the type of call made.

 The following types of calls are allowed: